 The UK's success as a leading science nation depends on being open to the rest of the world, and we strongly welcome the UK's association to the European research programmes, Horizon Europe and Copernicus.

-This year's Horizon Europe underspend should be ringfenced to enable talented researchers to pursue groundbreaking ideas and discoveries.
+Horizon Europe underspend should be ringfenced to enable talented researchers to pursue groundbreaking ideas and discoveries.